The Value of a Copywriter

 Here's what you get when you hire a good one.

 Think of a good experience you've had with a business recently.
 Or a really great conversation you've had with someone.
 Chances are, you liked the way they talked to you.
-That's what copy is.
-It's the way you talk to your customers, your audience, the people you're trying to serve.
+That's what good copy does.
+It connects with your audience, your customers, the people you're trying to serve.
 And it counts for a lot.

 You love it when a message is timely, polite, friendly, helpful and easy to read.
 Maybe even funny, clever, edgy or entertaining.
 Your customers feel the same way.
 But just because a message is easy to read, doesn't mean it's easy to write.
 I’d go as far as to say copy that’s easy to read, easy to understand, and flows naturally, is hard to write.
 It takes time, and it takes skill.